Santa Cruz California, USA Travel Guide

 Pacific Avenue (downtown) and Swift Street Courtyard (Westside) for pubs and breweries.

-Santa Cruz has a relaxed but active nightlife, with a focus on live music and local breweries.
+Santa Cruz has a relaxed but active nightlife, emphasizing live performances and local breweries.

 Professional theater company performing during summer.